- University of Wisconsin Law School

 Mr. Brower is a member of the American Bar Association, State Bar of Michigan, Grand Rapids Bar Association, and the West Michigan Planned Giving Association.
 Mr. Brower has also held board level positions for the Western Michigan Estate Planning Council.
 Additionally, Mr. Brower is a former Managing Member of the law firm having served from 1992 -2000.

 Mr. Brower is a Fellow of the American College of Trust and Estate Counsel as well as the Michigan State Bar Foundation.
-He is listed in “The Best Lawyers in America®” for trusts and estates, and tax law and has been named as Best Lawyers 2013 Grand Rapids Trusts and Estates Lawyer of the Year.
+He is listed in “The Best Lawyers in America®” for trusts and estates, litigation – trusts and estates and tax law and has been named as Best Lawyers 2013 Grand Rapids Trusts and Estates Lawyer of the Year.
 Mr. Brower is named a Michigan “Super Lawyer” recognized for estates and trust litigation, the Top 50 Michigan Consumer Super Lawyer list and is on the Michigan Top 100 list.
 In 2013, Mr. Brower was recognized by Michigan Lawyers Weekly as one of 30 “Leaders in the Law” for Michigan.

 Articles and Presentations